MLLMs-Augmented Visual-Language Representation Learning: Image-text Pairs and Image Captioning

 \section{Image-text Pairs and Image Captioning}

-We provide more image-text pairs on CC3M enhanced by our method in the Fig.~\ref{fig:pairs0},~\ref{fig:pairs1},~\ref{fig:pairs2}.
-We also use BLIP pre-trained on CC3M without any fine-tuning for image captioning and provide results in Fig~\ref{fig:captioning}.
+We provide more image-text pairs on CC3M enhanced by our method in the Figure~\ref{fig:pairs1}.
+We also use BLIP pre-trained on CC3M without any fine-tuning for image captioning and provide results in Figure~\ref{fig:captioning}.
 The images used are from MSCOCO.